Color photography: Color sensitization

 As long as photographic materials were usefully sensitive only to blue-green, blue, violet and ultraviolet, three-color photography could never be practical.
 In 1873 German chemist Hermann Wilhelm Vogel discovered that the addition of small amounts of certain aniline dyes to a photographic emulsion could add sensitivity to colors which the dyes absorbed.
 He identified dyes which variously sensitized for all the previously ineffective colors except true red, to which only a marginal trace of sensitivity could be added.
 In the following year, Edmond Becquerel discovered that chlorophyll was a good sensitizer for red.
 Although it would be many more years before these sensitizers (and better ones developed later) found much use beyond scientific applications such as spectrography, they were quickly and eagerly adopted by Louis Ducos du Hauron, Charles Cros and other color photography pioneers.
-Exposure times for the "problem" colors could now be reduced from hours to minutes.
+Exposure times for the "problem" colors could be reduced from hours to minutes.
 As ever-more-sensitive gelatin emulsions replaced the old wet and dry collodion processes, the minutes became seconds.
 New sensitizing dyes introduced early in the 20th century eventually made so-called "instantaneous" color exposures possible.